GOLF & MOTOR SPORTS:

 Story by: Mike May

 When people think about Sebring, Florida, the first thing that comes to mind is probably the annual auto race, The 12 Hours of Sebring, which is held each spring.
-While that event is a great reason to visit this south-central Florida locale, it’s not the only ‘game’ in town.
+While that event is a great reason to visit this south central Florida locale, it’s not the only game in town.
 The other sport which shares the spotlight with auto racing in Sebring is the game of golf.
 And, golfers have been playing their sport longer than drivers have been racing at the Sebring International Raceway, the oldest permanent road racing track in North America.
-It’s worth noting that the blend of golf and racing is evident when you look at the Sebring Golf Club’s logo, where the flags on the two criss-crossing flagsticks are actually checkered flags.
-It’s fair to say that all golfers get the checkered-flag experience in Sebring.
+It’s worth noting that the blend of golf and racing is evident when you look at the Sebring Golf Club’s logo, where the flags on the two criss-crossing flagsticks are actually checkered flags, which means all golfers get the checkered-flag experience in Sebring.

 The roots of golf in Sebring can be traced back to the mid 1920s.
 In 1924, Sebring’s city hall appropriated the funds to build a municipal golf course.
 The city fathers chose 160 acres on the south side of nearby Lake Jackson to build the Sebring Golf Club.
-This piece of property is nestled among the orange groves and cattle ranches of south central Florida.
-In January of 1925, golf architect W. H. “Bert” Way, who hailed from Cleveland, Ohio, arrived in Sebring to begin work on designing the golf course.
+In January of 1925, golf architect W. H. “Bert” Way arrived in Sebring to begin work on designing the golf course.
 Landscape architect and city planner A.D.
-Taylor, who also came from Cleveland, was responsible for overseeing construction of the course.
-In early 1926, the first nine holes of the golf course were opened for play, while work continued on the other nine holes.
-The complete 18-hole course officially opened for play in 1929.
-And, the greens were reconstructed as recently as 2009.
+Taylor was responsible for overseeing construction of the course.
+In early 1926, the first nine holes of the golf course were opened for play.
+Work continued on the other nine holes.
+The 18-hole course officially opened for play in 1929.

 Today, the Sebring Golf Club (3118 Golfview Road, Sebring; sebringgolfclub.com; 863-314-5919), one of the 53 courses on the Florida Historic Golf Trail, is a par-72 layout featuring four sets of tees that range from 4,900 to 6,200 yards.
 It is nicknamed “The Muni” among local golfers.
-For golfers who are fitness enthusiasts, they will be delighted to know that walking is permitted at “The Muni.”
-Another plus for walkers is that the distance between greens and tees is minimal.
-In some cases, you can make the trek to the next tee faster on foot than in a cart.
+FYI: walking is encouraged at “The Muni.”

-“In the style of an older, traditional Florida golf course, Sebring offers a relaxing, enjoyable round of golf for players of all skill levels,” is the description on the Florida Historic Golf Trail website.
-It’s true!
+“In the style of an older, traditional Florida golf course, Sebring offers a relaxing, enjoyable round of golf for players of all skill levels,” according to the Florida Historic Golf Trail website.

 “I think one of the reasons golfers enjoy playing here at the Sebring Golf Club is the open layout,” says Kim Darrow, head golf professional, Sebring Golf Club.
 “This course appeals to golfers of all abilities.
 It can present a challenge to the lower handicap players from the back tees while the higher handicap players can enjoy the open fairways from the forward tees.
 Golfers in our area have been enjoying our course for years.
 Many of the golfers that play here grew up in our area.
 Their parents brought them out to learn the game here, and now they are bringing their children out to enjoy the game.
 We also see golfers that have visited the area come back year after year to play our course.”